Culture of Eswatini

-There are national cultural events such as umhlanga, emaganu and incwala which take place at Royal residences of the Ngwenyama and Ndlovukati.
-Local cultural events in communities or imiphakatsi, take place at the residence of the chief also called emphakatsini.
+There are national cultural events such as umhlanga, emaganu and incwala which take place at Royal residences of the iNgwenyama and iNdlovukati.
+Local cultural events in communities or imiphakatsi, take place at the residence of the chief also called umphakatsi.
 Weddings, funerals and religious events are usually carried out at family homesteads where neighbors are usually invited to partake.

 Swazi kinship

 The principal Swazi social unit is the homestead, a traditional beehive hut thatched with dry grass.
 In a polygamous homestead, each wife has her own hut and yard surrounded by reed fences.
 There are three structures for sleeping, cooking, and storage (brewing beer).
 In larger homesteads there are also structures used as bachelors' quarters and guest accommodation.

 Central to the traditional homestead is the cattle byre, or kraal, a circular area enclosed by large logs inter-spaced with branches.
 The cattle byre has ritual as well as practical significance as a store of wealth and symbol of prestige.
 It contains sealed grain pits.
 Facing the cattle byre is the great hut which is occupied by the mother of the headman.

 The headman is central to all homestead affairs and he is often polygamous.
 He leads through example and advises his wives on all social affairs of the home as well as seeing to the larger survival of the family.
 He also spends time socialising with the young boys, who are often his sons or close relatives, advising them on the expectations of growing up and manhood.